AmitKotnala/Covid-19-Analysis-India/README.md

 ##  <img src="https://github.com/Sannidhi-Shetty2/COVID-19-Analysis/assets/62684303/126ceca9-e69e-43b4-851a-9de69526d082" width="48" height="48"> COVID-19-Analysis

+## Introduction
+COVID-19, caused by SARS-CoV-2, is a global pandemic respiratory illness since 2019.
+It ranges from mild to severe symptoms, affecting all aspects of life.
+Preventive measures include vaccination, masks, and distancing.
+Research and collaboration are key in managing its spread.

+## Problem Aimed to Solve

 This project aims to analyze the COVID-19 pandemic using publicly available data.
 The project includes a Jupyter notebook with Python code to extract, clean, and visualize COVID-19 data from various sources.
 Additionally, the project provides a dashboard to explore the data interactively.

 ##  <img src="https://user-images.githubusercontent.com/106439762/181935629-b3c47bd3-77fb-4431-a11c-ff8ba0942b63.gif" width="48" height="48"> **User's Manual**

 | Files/Folder| Description |